 by Ari Weinzweig

 While I was out there once somebody told me, somewhat facetiously, that “You have to understand.
 New Mexico isn’t like other states.
-Things that work everywhere else just don’t seem to work here.”
-I don’t know much about its infrastructure but I can tell you that one thing that does work in New Mexico is the food.
+Things that work everywhere else just don’t seem to work here“.
+I don’t know much about that but I can tell you that one thing that does work in New Mexico is the food.
 It’s amazing.
-And it’s completely unique combination of flavors and foods—unlike anything I’ve ever found in any of the other 49 states, in Central America, or anywhere else for that matter.
+It’s a completely unique combination of flavors and foods—unlike anything I’ve ever found in any of the other 49 states, in Central America, or anywhere else for that matter.
 Start with blue, white, and yellow corn and add intensive use of red and green chiles.
-Add in a bunch of other exceptional ingredients like saffron and goat cheese, mountain honeys and herbs, and you’ve got yourself some phenomenal food.
+Add in a bunch of ingredients like saffron and goat cheese, mountain honeys, herbs, and you’ve got some phenomenal food.
 Tandy Lucero, who has four centuries of family in New Mexico, told me.
 “We’re like a country unto ourselves.
 There’s nowhere really like it.”

 Even visually, coming in from by air, the state strikes me as something special.
-It’s amazing to see from above how the dessert stops so suddenly, and the mountains just seem to start out of almost nothing.
+It’s amazing to see from above how the dessert stops and the mountains just seem to start out of nowhere.
 Very brown, very flat surfaces that almost instantaneously erupt into big, barren rock-strewn mountains, capped with snow covered white peaks.

 On the other wall, to the right of Tandy’s desk is an assemblage of family photos.
 Arranged in no particular order I can ascertain, they remind me of the sort of random placement of familial images my grandmother used to have in her apartment.
 But while the arrangement is casual, the content is not.
 There’s a pair of hundred year old photos, one each of Tandy’s two maternal great-grandfathers.
 One— Juan Pablo Aragon—is possibly the most distinctive old photo I’ve ever seen.
 A beautiful oval frame, the photo itself is slightly convex, like something you’d see in a locket.
 But this is no miniature—it’s a good two feet high and a foot across with a beautiful blue, green and brown pastel portrait of his mustachioed grandfather.
 Nearby are wedding photos of both sets of Tandy’s grandparents, each taken somewhere in the vicinity of 1910.
 On the far right there’s one of his parents.